duluca/document-ts/README.md

   }
 ```

 - Implement the `CollectionFactory` class, so that you can run Mongo queries without having to call `getDbInstance` or specify the collection and TypeScript type name every time you run a query.
-CollectionFactory provides convenience functions like `find`, `findOne`, `findOneAndUpdate`, `findWithPagination` and similar, while also handling `hydration` tasks, such as serializing getters and child documents.
+CollectionFactory provides convenience functions like `find`, `findOne`, `findOneAndUpdate`, `findWithPagination`, and similar, while also handling `hydration` tasks, such as serializing getters and child documents.

 ```js
 import { CollectionFactory } from 'document-ts'